-Accident liability in Cleveland is based on modified comparative negligence.
-In order to file a personal injury claim against another driver, you will need to establish who was at fault for the collision and calculate damages.
-Under Ohio law, you cannot be more than 50 percent at fault for your accident and still receive compensation.
-Attorneys Chris Mellino and Tom Robenalt welcome you to contact our office with any questions you may have about your catastrophic injury.
+Accident liability in Ohio is based on modified comparative negligence.
+In order to file a personal injury lawsuit against another driver, you will need to establish who was at fault for the collision.
+Attorneys Chris Mellino and Tom Robenalt welcome you to contact our office with any questions you may have about your accident.

 Comparative Negligence in Ohio